 So, how is this date determined?
 When you submit your New Drug Application (NDA) or Biologics License Application (BLA), the FDA conducts a preliminary review to ensure it’s complete enough to move forward.
 Once your application is accepted, the clock starts ticking.
 For most applications, the FDA sets a target of 10 months for a standard review.
 If your product qualifies for a priority review—meaning it could provide a significant improvement in treating, diagnosing, or preventing a serious condition—that timeline is shortened to just six months.
 This date gives you and your stakeholders a clear timeframe to anticipate a decision from the agency.

-Key Factors That Determine Your Date
+What Factors Determine Your PDUFA Date?

 The single biggest factor that shapes your PDUFA timeline is the type of review your application receives.
 As mentioned, a standard review is targeted for 10 months, while a priority review is expedited to six months.
 The FDA makes this determination based on the potential public health impact of your drug.
 If your product addresses an unmet medical need or offers a major advance over existing therapies, you have a strong case for priority review.
 The complexity of your application and the data you submit also play a role, as a well-organized and thorough submission can help the review process move smoothly from the start.